-	The Native American Animation Lab consists of the selected participants meeting for the 5 day program, receiving career guidance and learning about the animation industry.
+The Native American Animation Lab consists of the selected participants meeting for the 5 day program, receiving career guidance, learning about the animation industry and concluding with a project pitch.
 The lab participants will meet with working animation personnel and creative executives to offer their background, perspective, and advice.

 About the Program